-- American writer noted mainly as a literary critic
+* American writer who was known mainly as a literary critic

 Beyond his works in literary criticism, Wilson also wrote about modern culture.
-His book To the Finland Station – a reference to Lenin’a arrival in St. Petersberg’s Finland Station to lead the Bolshevik Revolution – examined the course of European socialism.
+His first critical work, Axel’s Castle (1931), was an international survey of the Symbolist tradition, in which writers used highly symbolized language to express individual emotional experience.
+Wilson’s 1940 book To the Finland Station – a reference to Lenin’a arrival in St. Petersberg’s Finland Station to lead the Bolshevik Revolution of 1917 – examined the thinkers who laid the groundwork for that Revolution and for the subsequent course of European socialism.
 The ideas of Freud and Marx were major influences on Wilson’s early writings.

-Had Wilson, somewhere along the way, disregarded the advice?
-Yes and no. Politically, he hardly merited a good conduct medal.
-Although he never participated in the more notorious–read characteristic–behaviors of the American left–the double crosses, the scapegoating, the rationalizations–he was nevertheless a true believer in Lenin till fairly late in the game (1971) and never abandoned his view that the US was morally equivalent to the Soviet Union.
-For all of Wilson’s lauding of the scientific and objective nature of Marxism, his portrait of Marx and Lenin in To The Finland Station betrayed a religious exaltation — a charge Wilson lodged at the American Communist Party throughout the 1930s.
-His love of truth was put on hold during a hopeful visit to pre-purge trial Moscow and he later admitted soft-pedaling the brutality he saw when writing about the regime in 1935.
+Wilson was a true believer in Lenin until very late in his life (1971) and never abandoned his view that the U.S. was not in any way morally superior to the Soviet Union.
+Though he commonly lauded the scientific and objective nature of Marxism, his portrait of Marx and Lenin in To The Finland Station betrayed a religious exaltation — a charge that Wilson lodged at the American Communist Party throughout the 1930s.
+Wilson’s devotion to truth, for instance, was put on hold during a hopeful visit to pre-purge-trial Moscow, and he later admitted to having soft-pedaled the brutality he saw when writing about the regime in 1935.

-There was, admittedly, a dissident beneath the Marxist rhetoric.
-As early as 1931, he was urging progressives — in vain — to take Marxism away from the Marxists and Americanize it.
-And like Orwell, he never bought into the Soviet version of the purge trials.
-But he never abandoned his view that the Revolution might have worked, had the right people remained in charge.
+There was, admittedly, a dissident beneath Wilson’s Marxist rhetoric.
+As early as 1931, Wilson was urging progressives — in vain — to take Marxism away from the Marxists and Americanize it.
+And like Orwell, he never bought in to the Soviet version of the purge trials.
+But Wilson never abandoned his view that the Revolution might have worked, had the right people remained in charge.

-If he was slow in abandoning Leninism, he was in positive suspension about his isolationist view of foreign policy.
-He regarded Hitler, even after the death camps had been revealed, as a threat magnified by Wall Street merchants seeking profit.
-And American behavior during the Cold War was motivated by dollar diplomacy and nothing else.
-America First may have called it a day after Pearl Harbor but Wilson didn’t.
+If Wilson was slow in abandoning Leninism, he was in positive suspension about his isolationist view of foreign policy.
+He regarded Hitler, even after the death camps had been revealed, as a threat magnified and exaggerated by Wall Street merchants seeking profit.

 Like many on the Left, Wilson harbored guilt but it had nothing to do with his earlier support of the Soviet regime.
-Rather, his guilt stemmed from a literary murder.
-While alive, he was unfairly condescending of F. Scott Fitzgerald’s efforts.
-After Fitzgerald’s death, he tried to make amends, editing the Last Tycoon and writing glowingly of his Princeton classmate for the rest of his life.
-He even, toward the end of his own life, participated in a seance trying to communicate with Fitzgerald from beyond.
+Rather, his guilt stemmed from his realization that he had been unfairly condescending in his estimation of the literary efforts of his old college friend, the late F. Scott Fitzgerald.
+After Fitzgerald’s death in 1940, Wilson tried to make amends, editing the Last Tycoon (which Fitzgerald had never completed), editing Fitzgerald’s posthumous papers and notebooks, and writing glowingly of his Princeton classmate for the rest of his life.
+Toward the end of his own life, Wilson even participated in a seance trying to communicate with Fitzgerald from beyond.